ianking0000/Getting_Cleaning_Data_Project/README.md

 "y" contains the activity ID (range 1~6).

-First column combine "sub","y","x" for test and training separately using *cbind*.Then training and test data frame are row combined using *rbind*.
+First column-combine "sub","y","x" for test and training separately using *cbind* function.Then row-combine the training and test data frames using *rbind* function.

 The generated data frame is "full_data", which ahas 10299 rows and 563 columns.
-The 1st col. is the volunteer ID, the 2nd col. is the activity, the rest 561 columns are the 561-features.
+The 1st column is the volunteer ID, the 2nd column is the activity, the rest 561 columns are the 561 features.

 ##2.Subset
 Read in "features.txt" to get the relation between element index ~ feature names in the 561-features vector using*read.table*.
 This relation is stored in "f_lab" data frame.